Ahom script: History

-The Ahom script was probably ultimately derived from the Indic, or Brahmi script, the root of almost all the Indic and Southeast Asian abugidas.
-It is probably of South Indic origin.
-The Brahmi script spread in a peaceful manner, Indianization, or the spread of Indian learning.
-It spread naturally to Southeast Asia, at ports on trading routes.
-At these trading posts, ancient inscriptions have been found in Sanskrit, using scripts that originated in India.
-At first, inscriptions were made in Indian languages, but later the scripts were used to write the local Southeast Asian languages.
-Hereafter, local varieties of the scripts were developed.
-By the 8th century, the scripts had diverged and separated into regional scripts.

 It is believed that the Ahom people adopted their script from either Old Mon or Old Burmese, in Upper Myanmar before migrating to the Brahmaputra Valley in the 13th century.
 This is supported based on similar shapes of characters between Ahom and Old Mon and Old Burmese scripts.
 It is clear, however, that the script and language would have changed during the few hundred years it was in use.
 The Lik Tai script featured on a 1407 Ming dynasty scroll exhibits many features of the Burmese script, including fourteen of the nineteen consonants, three medial diacritics and the high tone marker.
 According to the scholar Daniels, this shows that the Tai borrowed from the Burmese script to create their own script; the Lik Tai script was derived from the Burmese script, as it could only have been created by someone proficient in Burmese.
 Daniels also argues that, unlike previously thought, the Lik Tho Ngok script is not the origin of the other Lik Tai scripts, as the 1407 Lik Tai script shows greater similarity to the Ahom script, which has been attested earlier than the Lik Tho Ngok script.
 Other "Lik" scripts are used for the Khamti, Phake, Aiton and Tai Nuea languages, as well as for other Tai languages across Northern Myanmar and Assam, in Northeast India.
 The Lik scripts have a limited inventory of 16 to 18 consonant symbols compared to the Tai Tham script, which possibly indicates that the scripts were not developed for writing Pali.

 The earliest coins minted in the Ahom script and language were made during the reign of Subinphaa (1281-1293 AD).
 Samples of writing in the Ahom Script (Buranji's) remain stored in Assamese collections.
 The manuscripts were reportedly traditionally produced on paper prepared from agarwood (locally known as sachi) bark.
 Assamese replaced Ahom during the 17th century.

+The various Burmese scripts that the Ahom script itself is derived from, was likely derived from the Indic, or Brahmi script, and possibly of South Indic origin.
+The Brahmic Script gradually spread to Southeast Asia (from the more western and/or northern regions of South Asia), through ports on trading routes.
+At these trading posts, ancient inscriptions have been found in Sanskrit, using scripts like the Brahmic Script, among others.
+At first, inscriptions were made in Sanskrit, Pali or various other Prakirts, but later the scripts were used to write the local Southeast Asian languages along with local varieties of the scripts being developed.
+By the 8th century, the scripts had diverged and separated into regional scripts.

 The Ahom script is no longer used by the Ahom people to read and write in everyday life.
 However, it retains cultural significance and is used for religious chants and to read literature.
 Ahom's literary tradition provides a window into the past, of Ahom's culture.
 A printed form of the font was developed in 1920, to be used in the first "Ahom-Assamese-English Dictionary".